platonic-io/property-based-testing-stateful-systems/docs/Part01SMTesting.md

 ## Plan

+If one looks up the definition of “testing” in the dictionary it says:

--   Testing: “the process of using or trying something to see if it works, is suitable, obeys the rules, etc.” – Cambridge dictionary
+> “the process of using or trying something to see if it works, is suitable, obeys the rules, etc.”

--   In order to check that the software under test (SUT) obeys the rules we must first write down the rules
+In order to check that the software under test (SUT) obeys the rules we must first write down the rules.
+In the pure setting we did this through a predicate on the output.
+In the stateful setting we need to account for the state somehow, we will be using a state machine specification achieve this.

--   A state machine specification is one a way to formally “write down the rules”

--   Since the state machine specification is executable (we can feed it input and get output), we effectively got a [test oracle](https://en.wikipedia.org/wiki/Test_oracle) or a [test double fake](https://en.wikipedia.org/wiki/Test_double) of the SUT
+Since the state machine specification is executable, i.e. it has the type `Input -> State -> (Output, State)` so we can feed it input and the current state to get an output and the next state, we effectively got a [test oracle](https://en.wikipedia.org/wiki/Test_oracle) or a [test double fake](https://en.wikipedia.org/wiki/Test_double) of the SUT.

--   Testing strategy: generate a sequence of random inputs, run it against the real SUT and against the fake and see if the outputs match
+Our testing strategy will be to generate a sequence of random inputs, then for each input run it against the real SUT and against the state machine model and see if the outputs match, and then repeat the procedure with the next input using the updated state.

 ## How it works

+Before we dive into the code lets try to visualise how what we just described fits together.

 ## Test case generation

+A test case is merely a sequence of inputs to the SUT.
+We generate it using a seed and a max length parameter that bounds the length of the sequence.

 <img src="../images/generator.svg" width="400" />

 ## State machine testing

+Once we generated the sequence we process it one input at the time, and apply the input to both the SUT and the state machine model, and then assert that the outputs match, rinse and repeat with the updated state.

 <img src="../images/sm-testing-small.jpg" width="500" />

 ## Shrinking, when assertions fail

+When an assertion fails, it’s useful to try to present the minimal sequence of inputs that caused the failure.
+This process is sometimes called shrinking and it works like this: start with the original sequence of inputs then form a tree where the children drops some of their parents inputs, like so:

 <img src="../images/shrinking-small.jpg" width="400" />

+Opon a failure we proceed depth-first through the tree, initially aggressively pruning the tree to try to find a smaller set of inputs that still produce a failure.
+We stop going deeper when the failure no longer happens, and present the most recently failing parent.

+For example, the generate sequence `< i_0, i_1, i_2, i_3 >` fails, so first we check that `< i_0, i_1 >` fails, lets say it doesn’t so then we are done with that branch and instead check `< i_2, i_3 >`, lets say that does fail then we proceed trying if only `< i_2 >` or `< i_3 >` fail, if they don’t then `< i_2, i_3 >` is the counter example we present.

 ## Regression testing

+If we find a sequence of inputs that cause a failure, we might want to save that test case as a regression test.
+It can be helpful to think of a regression test as a path through a (different from the shrinking) tree:

 <img src="../images/regression.svg" width="400" />

+Where we got some initial state *s*<sub>0</sub>, then by applying input *i*<sub>0</sub> we get to some new state *s*<sub>1</sub> and so on.
+Note that this tree can be infinitely branching if the state space is infinite.

 ## Coverage

--   Risk when generating random test cases: are we generating interesting test cases?
--   How to measure coverage
+One common mistake that people make when doing PBT is to assume that the coverage is good, due to the randomness of test case generation.

--   Corner case thinking and unit tests as basis, e.g. try 0, -1, maxInt, etc
+Corner case thinking associated with good unit tests still applies, e.g. make sure we try 0, -1, maxInt, etc, but instead of writing those unit tests we ensure that those test cases get generated by monitoring the generation procedure!

+We can think of coverage as making sure that certains paths appear in our tree with state in the nodes and inputs along the edges.

 <img src="../images/coverage.svg" width="400" />